Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-When Jayesh falls in water, Jayesh doesn't get wet.
-Water gets Jayesh
+Jayesh can get blood out of a stone.

-Updated on: [23/7/2025]
+Updated on: [24/7/2025]
 <!-- #jokeEnd -->